College of Community & Public Service Advising Center

 Applying for Graduation

-Here's the Form that must be submitted to the records windows located in the Student Services Building in Allendale or the DeVos Center Plaza Windows in Grand Rapids, or any regional campus location.
+You must submit an Application for Undergraduate Diploma to the records windows located in the Student Services Building in Allendale or the DeVos Center Plaza Windows in Grand Rapids.

 Students who believe they are ready to graduate should apply for graduation upon REGISTERING for the final course requirements.
 This will allow the most time for a graduation audit to be processed and a student notified of any deficiencies.
 This could be as far as a year in advance.
 However, you should also be reviewing your own records to ensure that your requirements are met after registering for courses.

-The application for degree MUST be submitted before the first week of the semester the student intends to graduate.
+The application for degree MUST be submitted the semester prior to the semester the student intends to graduate.
 If you are applying for August graduation you should submit your application by February to be included in the April/May commencement ceremony.

 Check out this Presentation designed to answer questions about this process.
 You may also wish to check in with the CCPS Undergraduate Advising Center to review your requirements and ensure you are on track to graduate.